KaazDW/Browser-Password-Stealer/README.md

 Opera (GX here) is a Chromium-based browser, so the process is the same, only the local directory name is different.

+Once the passwords are decrypted, depending on the intended use, it can be helpful to implement an extraction method to retrieve the extracted passwords.
+In this case, I opted to use a Discord webhook for sending revealed passwords.

 **Documentations** :
 - [https://superuser.com/questions/146742/how-does-google-chrome-store-passwords](https://superuser.com/questions/146742/how-does-google-chrome-store-passwords)